million-views/praas/praas-app/README.md

 ├── development.js //<- used in development mode
 ├── eslint.js      //<- lint code
 ├── optimize.js    //<- used in production mode (optimize, minify, ...)
-├── setup.js       //<- tell webpack where things are
-├── styles.js      //<- to process css and sass
+├── setup.js       //<- tell webpack how to bundle code and assets ├── styles.js      //<- to process css and sass
 └── webpack.js     //<- kickstart webpack using this arrangement
 ```